-Either the respondent or the complainant may appeal a decision by the Committee on Discipline, the dean of students, or the director of student conduct and community standards.
-All appeals are directed to the dean of the faculty.
-An appeal may come forward based on the following grounds: bias shown during any part of the student conduct process; material procedural error; the inappropriateness of the sanction; or the discovery of substantive new evidence that was not available at the time the decision was made.

-The respondent or the complainant must submit a written statement of appeal to the dean of the faculty, which must state the grounds and reason for the appeal, within ten business days of the date of the written finding.
-Upon receipt of the statement of appeal, the dean of the faculty will review the official records of the dean of students, director of student conduct and community standards or the committee's proceeding, and other materials bearing on the case as necessary.
-The dean of the faculty may interview the parties to the dispute or anyone else involved in the hearing process, including the committee members.
+Either the respondent or the complainant may appeal a decision by the Community Standards Review Board, the dean of students, or the director of community standards.
+All intellectual responsibility appeals and appeals of a decision of a CSRB panel are directed to the dean of the faculty.
+Appeals of non-intellectual responsibility-related decisions made by the director of community standards or designee (administrative adjudicator) are directed to the chief student affairs officer.
+An appeal may come forward based on the following grounds: bias shown during any part of the student conduct process; material procedural error; the inappropriateness of the sanction (respondent only); or the discovery of substantive new evidence that was not available at the time the decision was made.
+The respondent or the complainant must submit a written statement of appeal to the dean of the faculty or chief student affairs officer as appropriate, which must state the grounds and reason for the appeal, within ten business days of the date of the written finding.
+Upon receipt of the statement of appeal, the dean of the faculty or chief student affairs officer will review the official records of the dean of students, director of community standards or the board's proceeding, and other materials bearing on the case as necessary.
+The dean of the faculty or chief student affairs officer may interview the parties to the dispute or anyone else involved in the hearing process, including the panel members.

-For an appeal of a decision by the dean of students or the director of student conduct and community standards, the dean of the faculty may refer the case to a panel of the Committee on Discipline, consisting of two faculty members, one of whom will act as chair, and one student.
-For an appeal of a decision by the Committee on Discipline, the dean of the faculty may refer the case back to the original panel with instructions or may direct that the case be reviewed or reheard by a different panel of the Committee on Discipline, consisting of two faculty members, one of whom will act as chair, and one student.
-In the case of any such referral, the panel of the Committee on Discipline will report its findings and recommendations to the dean of the faculty, who will resolve the appeal.
+For an appeal of an intellectual responsibility decision by the dean of students or the director of community standards, the dean of the faculty may refer the case to a panel of the Community Standards Review Board, consisting of two faculty members, one of whom will act as chair, and one student.
+For an appeal of a decision by the Community Standards Review Board, the dean of the faculty may refer the case back to the original panel with instructions or may direct that the case be reviewed or reheard by a different panel of the Community Standards Review Board.
+In the case of any such referral, the panel of the Community Standards Review board will report its findings and recommendations to the dean of the faculty, who will resolve the appeal.

-The dean of the faculty will render a decision with such terms as the dean of the faculty determines to be appropriate.
-The dean of the faculty's decision is final, and no further appeal will be permitted.
+For any appeal, the dean of the faculty or chief student affairs officer will render a decision with such terms as the dean of the faculty or chief student affairs officer determines to be appropriate.
+The dean of the faculty's or chief student affairs officer's decision is final, and no further appeal will be permitted (voted by the faculty, November 2017).